Age Against the Machine: Background

 The four members appeared on stage together on October 1, 2006, following a Gnarls Barkley show, stating that they were back together and on good terms.
 They officially announced they were working on an album and the group's reunion November 19, 2007, on Atlanta's V-103 radio station.
 On September 19, 2009, Goodie Mob performed for the first official reunion concert at the Masquerade in Atlanta, Georgia.
-In November 2010, Cee Lo Green stated that the group was ten songs into the album, saying: "We’ve started kind of unofficially, We’ve got at least ten or fifteen songs as Goodie Mob.
-But you know, a lot of the times when you’re recording, the first few songs hardly ever get used, so we’re just getting started.
-Now that [The] Lady Killer is done, and I’m out of that space, I can give my undivided attention to Goodie Mob and make sure that that’s seen all the way through."
+In November 2010, CeeLo Green stated that the group was ten songs into the album, saying: "We've started kind of unofficially, We've got at least ten or fifteen songs as Goodie Mob.
+But you know, a lot of the times when you're recording, the first few songs hardly ever get used, so we're just getting started.
+Now that [The] Lady Killer is done, and I'm out of that space, I can give my undivided attention to Goodie Mob and make sure that that's seen all the way through."

-In June 2011, CeeLo Green stated that he would be recording a new Goodie Mob album before recording the third Gnarls Barkley album, saying: "Let me clear this up now, that comment was made very casually I’m actually planning on completing a Goodie Mob album first, So I am working on both of them, in a very calm moderate kind of way.
-You know we absolutely have the creative drive to do Goodie Mob, and we already started Gnarls Barkley about a year go so I’d like to right that statement."
+In June 2011, CeeLo Green stated that he would be recording a new Goodie Mob album before recording the third Gnarls Barkley album, saying: "Let me clear this up now, that comment was made very casually I'm actually planning on completing a Goodie Mob album first, So I am working on both of them, in a very calm moderate kind of way.
+You know we absolutely have the creative drive to do Goodie Mob, and we already started Gnarls Barkley about a year go so I'd like to right that statement."
 On July 25, 2011, Cee Lo Green announced via his Twitter that the title of the Goodie Mob reunion album would be titled We Sell Drugs Too.
 However, in February 2012, Cee Lo tweeted that the name has been changed to Age Against the Machine.
 On April 23, 2012, Goodie Mob premiered the first promotional single from the album "Fight to Win" on The Voice.
 Most of the recording took place in winter 2012, in Jamaica.

 On April 6, 2013, it was announced that the album would be released on June 18, 2013.
 On May 19, 2013, Cee Lo Green announced at the Billboard Music Awards that the album's official release date would be changed to August 27, 2013.
 On June 4, 2013, the album cover was released.
 Cee Lo Green has anticipated that the album "will be a critical and commercial success because we are about to take hip-hop to a quantum leap."
 On June 18, 2013, the first single "Special Education" featuring Janelle Monáe was released.
 On July 8, 2013, the final track listing was revealed revealing 18 tracks and guest appearances on the album from T.I., Big Rube, Big Fraze, V and Janelle Monáe.
 On July 31, 2013, the music video was released for "I'm Set".
 On August 15, 2013, the music video was released for "Special Education" featuring Janelle Monáe.